Air conditioning: Central plant cooling

-Large central cooling plants may use intermediate coolant such as chilled water pumped into air handlers or fan coil units near or in the spaces to be cooled which then duct or deliver cold air into the spaces to be conditioned, rather than ducting cold air directly to these spaces from the plant, which is not done due to the low density and heat capacity of air, which would require impractically large ducts.
-The chilled water is cooled by chillers in the plant, which uses a refrigeration cycle to cool water, often transferring its heat to the atmosphere even in liquid-cooled chillers through the use of cooling towers.
-Chillers may be air or liquid cooled.
+Large central cooling plants may use intermediate coolant such as chilled water pumped into air handlers or fan coil units near or in the spaces to be cooled which then duct or deliver cold air into the spaces to be conditioned, instead of ducting cold air directly to these spaces from the plant, which is not done due to the low density and heat capacity of air, which would require impractically large ducts.
+The chilled water is cooled by chillers in the plant, which uses a refrigeration cycle to cool water, often transferring its heat to the atmosphere in air-cooled or even in liquid-cooled chillers through the use of cooling towers.
+Then the chilled water is pumped through thermally insulated piping to air handling units or fan coil units, near the spaces to be cooled.
+Inside, the water passes through a heat exchanger similarly to the evaporator in a split air conditioner or rooftop air conditioner.
+Then the air can be routed into the spaces directly or through ducting.

 Portable units

 A portable system has an indoor unit on wheels connected to an outdoor unit via flexible pipes, similar to a permanently fixed installed unit (such as a ductless split air conditioner).

 Hose systems, which can be monoblock or air-to-air, are vented to the outside via air ducts.
 The monoblock type collects the water in a bucket or tray and stops when full.
 The air-to-air type re-evaporates the water, discharges it through the ducted hose, and can run continuously.
 Many but not all portable units draw indoor air and expel it outdoors through a single duct, negatively impacting their overall cooling efficiency.

 Many portable air conditioners come with heat as well as a dehumidification function.